Top 10 Hiking Essentials for Spring and Summer

 Tools should include scissors, precision tweezers (not cosmetic) for ticks and splinters, a tick key to remove ticks that are fully embedded and hand sanitizer when a hand washing station is nowhere to be found.
 Also consider bringing a sleep aid, a stomach aid, a triangular dressing and an irrigation syringe to clean any possible wounds

-Embody that motto with an emergency shelter, an item that should always be on your person so it can be used to shield yourself from the elements should you become incapacitated or stranded while exploring the wilderness.
+When hiking, it’s important to always be prepared.
+If you’re going on a long, potentially dangerous hike, an emergency shelter should definitely be one of your hiking essentials.
+It can help shield you from the elements should you become incapacitated or stranded while exploring the wilderness.
 Options range wildly from bivy sacks—a sort of tent and rain jacket hybrid the size of a sleeping bag—to light tarps and trash bags.

 Navigation and Communication